angulardart/site-angulardart/src/_tutorials/get-data/fetch-data.md

      alt="The tutorial URL">

 This URL specifies the HTTP protocol.
-At its most basic,
-when you enter an HTTP address into a web browser, the browser sends an HTTP GET request to a web server, and the web server sends an HTTP response that contains the contents of the page (or an error message).
+When you enter an HTTP address into a web browser, the browser sends an HTTP GET request to a web server, and the web server sends an HTTP response that contains the contents of the page (or an error message).